TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Related Work

-Cultural competence, also referred to as cultural alignment or cultural awareness, in contemporary literature is a growing area of research with broad goals to make AI systems ``inclusive, adaptive, discerning, and nuanced'' \cite{zhou_culture_2025} to users from diverse sociocultural backgrounds.
+Cultural competence, also referred to as cultural alignment or cultural awareness, in contemporary literature is a growing area of research with broad goals to make AI systems ``\textit{inclusive, adaptive, discerning, and nuanced}'' \cite{zhou_culture_2025} to users from diverse sociocultural backgrounds.
 These goals of building AI systems that ``work for everyone'' are urgent, especially with the global adoption of AI technology \cite{10.1609/aaai.v39i27.35092}.
 We draw inspiration from the pyramid model of cultural competence proposed by \citet{deardorff_identification_2006}.
 At the lowest level of the pyramid, AI systems must possess knowledge of diverse cultures.
 At higher levels, they must be able to apply this knowledge, be adaptable towards pluralistic cultural needs, and ultimately be able to effectively interact with or represent diverse cultures.

 Prior research has tackled evaluating cultural competence at various levels of this pyramid.
-Work that evaluated cultural knowledge in LLMs often involved creating datasets using various sources like expert documentation \cite{rao_normad_2024}, social media platforms \cite{shi-etal-2024-culturebank}, knowledge resources \cite{zhao-etal-2024-worldvaluesbench, zhou-etal-2025-mapo}, human-AI collaboration \cite{chiu2024culturalteaming}, and crowdsourcing \cite{myung2024blend}.
+Work has evaluated cultural knowledge in LLMs by creating datasets using various sources like expert documentation \cite{rao_normad_2024}, social media platforms \cite{shi-etal-2024-culturebank}, knowledge resources \cite{zhao-etal-2024-worldvaluesbench, zhou-etal-2025-mapo}, redteaming \cite{chiu2024culturalteaming}, and crowdsourcing \cite{myung2024blend}.
 Data resources have also been curated, targeted to the Indian context.
-For example, \citet{seth-etal-2024-dosa} used participatory data curation to build a dataset for testing models' knowledge of cultural entities from India.
-Similarly, the recently released SANSKRITI benchmark \cite{maji-etal-2025-sanskriti} is a collection of $21$K fact-based questions on India’s cultural diversity, compiled from $6$ online sources on topics such as tourism, cuisine, dance, and music.
-Our work adds to this through TALES-QA, a set of questions that test models' cultural knowledge for diverse cultural identities.
-Although relatively smaller than SANSKRITI, our dataset is unique because it is grounded in deep cultural understanding of our expert annotators, who identified cultural misrepresentations in LLM-generated stories.
+For example, \citet{seth-etal-2024-dosa} used participatory data curation to build `DOSA', a dataset for testing models' knowledge of cultural entities from India.
+Similarly, \citet{maji-etal-2025-sanskriti} collect `SANSKRITI', a dataset of $21$K fact-based questions on India’s culture, compiled from $6$ online sources on topics such as tourism, cuisine, dance, and music.
+Our work adds to this through a set of questions that test models' cultural knowledge in multiple languages.
 Works have also evaluated models' adherence to cultural values \cite{alkhamissi_investigating_2024,durmus_towards_2023} and adaptability towards cultural norms \cite{rao_normad_2024}.